Navigation API | On‑Premise | Urbi Documentation

 Without Navi-Router, Navi-Back is able to process only the requests that fall under the single configured Navi-Back's rule set.
 In a distributed deployment, Navi-Front and Navi-Router services are required for On-Premise Navigation services to operate.

-To implement support for the asynchronous part of the Distance Matrix API, which is necessary for processing large numbers of points, you need to install the Distance Matrix Async API service.
+To process large numbers of points using the Distance Matrix API, you need to install its asynchronous version: the Distance Matrix Async API.
 The service acts as a frontend for the Navi-Back service, interacting with it via an S3 compatible storage and Apache Kafka events.
 To determine which of the Navi-Back instances is capable of processing each particular request, Distance Matrix Async API uses data downloaded from the Navi-Castle service.

 The user requests are processed asynchronously.
 After sending a request to Distance Matrix Async API, the user should periodically request information about its processing status.
 The statuses are stored in PostgreSQL.